Frequently asked building professional concrete countertops questions:

 Study Concrete Exchange’s free online training videos and guides to help you develop your skill set, hone your craft, improve your business practices and sharpen your design skills.
 We also host many different concrete technique trainings and special training events.

-Q2: Cheng’s Concrete Countertop books mostly explain how to build a precast concrete countertop, but I was considering pour-in-place.
-Do you consider a pour-in-place counter to be a bad idea?
+Q2: Do you consider a pour-in-place counter to be a bad idea?

-The pour-in-place (or cast-in-place) technique is covered in the last chapter of Concrete Countertops and Fu-Tung’s second book, Concrete at Home (Taunton Press, 2005).
 The two main limitations to the pour-in-place technique are the lack of detail possible with top troweling and the difficulty in achieving elevation changes (which limits an array of design possibilities).
-Even if you wish to grind and polish in-place after the piece has cured, it is inherently more difficult to do so because the countertop surface is not as flat as when precast; therefore, achieving a level surface will require a significant amount of grinding or polishing.
+Even if you wish to grind and polish in place after the piece has cured, it is inherently more difficult to do so because the countertop surface is not as flat as when precast; therefore, achieving a level surface will require a significant amount of grinding or polishing.

 Q3: What concrete countertop products do you recommend for professional use?

-Q4: Why didn’t you cover acid staining in Concrete Countertops?
-Is there a reason why you stay away from them?
+Q4: Is there a reason why you stay away from Acid Stains for concrete countertops?

-We avoid acid-staining countertops because some of the stains contain heavy metals which may pose a health risk and are not as environmentally friendly.
-Years ago, we used this technique extensively on floors and walls; however, we learned that all wash-out rinse residue is required to be taken to a hazardous waste disposal site—information that was not conveyed in the product instructions (many contractors simply wash and rinse this potentially grievous substance into the ground).
+We avoid acid-staining countertops because some of the stains contain heavy metals, which may pose a health risk and are not as environmentally friendly.
+Years ago, we used this technique extensively on floors and walls.

 Q5: Can the techniques used to build concrete countertops be adapted for vertical surfaces, like for bathroom walls or a shower surround?

 Yes, especially if you decide to precast your concrete project.
 Essentially, you would be making large concrete “tiles.”
-Pour-in-place vertical surfaces are a little trickier, may require more intensive structural reinforcement, and are addressed — along with other interior concrete elements — in Fu-Tung’s second book, Concrete at Home.
+Pour-in-place vertical surfaces are a little trickier, may require more intensive structural reinforcement.

 The Fiber Reinforced Concrete (FRC) method is a good alternative to the traditional flat methods.
-It affords the opportunity to do lighter, longer runs, which can be ideal for going vertical.
+It affords the opportunity to do lighter, longer runs, which can be ideal for going vertical; for more information, check out SureCrete XS or D-FRC Fiber Reinforced Concrete Mixes.

 For more on how to make a do-it-yourself concrete countertop, visit the How-To Center.